-Applicants must complete an Expression of Interest (EOI).
-The EOI template can be downloaded on ERA's application portal (http://www.eraadmin.ca) after you have created an account and started a submission.
-All submissions must be completed through the ERIMS; no submissions will be accepted via other means.
+Applicants must complete an Expression of Interest (EOI) via the online application portal.
+All submissions must be completed through the portal; no submissions will be accepted via other means.

 6. How do I determine if my project qualifies for funding?
 What sectors are eligible for this call?
 What are some examples of technologies you are looking for?